JoeMarkWatson/AES/README.md

 ## Note on code generation

-Some portions of the codebase were co-created with large language models (e.g. ChatGPT).
+Some portions of the codebase were co-created with LLMs.
 All code has been reviewed, edited, and executed by the authors.